-If you're looking to buy a new Celestron telescope but aren't sure what you should be looking for yet, then you can start with our guide to the best telescopes, or if you have a specific need then check out our guides for best beginner telescope, best kids telescope or best portable telescope.
-And if you're looking for something more compact, and are not ready to commit to buying a telescope just yet, check out our best binoculars guides as well.
+If you're looking to buy a new Celestron telescope but aren't sure what you should be looking for yet, then you can start with our guide to the best telescopes or, if you have a specific need, then check out our guides for the best beginner telescope or best kids telescope.
+If, on the other hand, you're looking for something more compact and are not ready to commit to buying a telescope just yet, check out our best binoculars guides as well.
 We've included some Celestron binocular deals in this list, too.

 If you already have an idea of which telescope is best for you, but just want the best prices right now, then read on for a selection of the very best Celestron deals, and which products we recommend for under $100, under $500 and under $1000.